Structural reconstruction as the origin of the cuprate pseudogap

-The Fermi surfaces calculated from the corresponding tight-binding model with parameters obtained by DFT calculations for $p=0.21$ (details and parameters are given in the Supplemental Material) are shown in Fig. \ref{Fig:Case_Study_LCO} c) and d).
-In Fig. \ref{Fig:Case_Study_LCO} c), we show the Fermi surface taking into account only in-plane hopping processes.
-In this case, the Fermi surface is equivalent to the combination of the original and folded HTT Fermi surfaces along the pseudotetragonal (PT) BZ.
-Including out-of-plane processes, a three-dimensional description of the BZ is necessary, taking into account the face-centered orthorhombic nature of the crystal, see Fig. \ref{Fig:Case_Study_LCO} b).
-The BZ in the $k_z=0$ plane is rectangular, and the BZs are stacked in a staggered fashion in the $k_xk_z$-plane, as shown in Fig. \ref{Fig:Case_Study_LCO} b).
-Regarding the band structure, once $h_3(\boldsymbol{k})$ is introduced, the band crossings at the boundary of the PTBZ boundary segment containing the $X_{PT}$ point are lifted for all planes with $k_z\neq n \pi/c$ (where $n$ is an integer), while the ones around the segment containing the $Y_{PT}$ point are preserved by a glide symmetry.
-Despite the very small value of the band splitting, strictly speaking, out-of-plane processes generate small Fermi pockets around one of the PTBZ edges (see more details in the Supplemental Material).
+The Fermi surfaces obtained by DFT calculations for $p=0.18$, simplified by taking into account only in-plane hopping processes, are shown in Fig.~\ref{fig:case_study}C. In this case, the Fermi surface is equivalent to the combination of the original and folded HTT Fermi surfaces along the pseudotetragonal (PT) Brillouin Zone (BZ).
+Including out-of-plane processes, a three-dimensional description of the BZ is necessary, taking into account the face-centered orthorhombic nature of the crystal.
+The BZ in the $k_z=0$ plane is rectangular, and the BZs are stacked in a staggered fashion in the $k_xk_z$-plane, see Fig.~\ref{fig:case_study}B. Once $k_z$-dependent terms are introduced, the band crossings at the boundary of the PTBZ boundary segment containing the $X_{PT}$ point are lifted for all planes with $k_z\neq n \pi/c$ (where $n$ is an integer), while the ones around the segment containing the $Y_{PT}$ point are preserved by a glide symmetry ($X_{PT}$ and $Y_{PT}$ points defined in Fig.~\ref{fig:case_study}B), as illustrated in Fig.~\ref{fig:fig_sm_lto}A-B.